mist64/cbmbus_doc/7 JiffyDOS.md

 Triggered by CLK being 0, the controller indicates by releasing the DATA line that the device must now start sending a data byte - this is the *Go* signal.
 During the transmission of the byte, both lines will be owned by the device, and the sequence of steps is purely based on timing; there are no ACK signals.

 The controller may delay this step indefinitely.
-In practice, it will until it has a guaranteed XXX 55 µs time window without interruptions.
+In practice, it will until it has a guaranteed 55 µs time window without interruptions.

 #### R3: Device puts data bits #0 and #1 onto wires
 ![](docs/cbmbus/jiffydos-04.png =601x131)